EvanCooper9/weather_sms/README.md

 ```

 ##Next Steps
-- Allow clients to sign-up and edit their profile by sending a text message
+- Allow clients to sign-up and further edit their profile by sending a text message
 - Build a web app interface
 - Build mobile interfaces